 The old saying that the fish rots from the head provides a good analogy for why a culture of accountability is so important in project delivery.

-If ever there was a year for applying a laser-like lens to culture, 2020 has certainly given a lot of us pause for thought about the people we lead.
-It’s a year that has brought with it a lot of necessary change as we adapt, however it has also brought greater scrutiny on the outcomes that need to be delivered.
+If ever there was a year for applying a laser-like lens to culture, 2020 certainly gave a lot of us pause for thought about the people we lead.
+It’s a year that brought with it a lot of change, however, it has also brought greater scrutiny on the outcomes that need to be delivered.

 Few things bring teams together – or tear them apart – such as the significant pressures of the times we have all found ourselves in.
 You’d be forgiven for thinking that accountability has taken a backseat in some circles (and we don’t need to point too hard at recent outcomes both in Australia and elsewhere), but it is an integral part of success and an opportunity to learn from failures.

 From a project delivery perspective, we’ve long contended that the fish rots from the head and that governance is a critical part of ensuring that lessons from success and failures inform how well our teams can deliver.

 So how do we ensure as project practitioners that accountability and governance assume their rightful place?

 As organisations revisit the investment slate for their businesses and determine which projects to continue or pause, one trend we continue to see is the tension between BAU and the necessity of adopting a project mindset to deliver change into the business.

 In many respects, we see so-called transformation projects delivering the sort of change that is more akin to BAU upgrades as organisations move to adopt agile as a method of delivering that change and for some, it’s been incredibly successful.
 For others, it’s been deeply challenging as teams grapple with a shift in the oversight of projects from a centralised model to a more dispersed set of teams.